Martan03/winux/README.md

 # Desk Site

-Website containing desktop inspired by Windows 98 and Linux.
+Website containing desktop inspired by **Windows 98** and **Linux**.

 ## Technologies

 Desk site is created using **React** with **Javascript** *(I should've used Typescript).*
-I don't use any libraries as of right know, everythings is done by me.
+I don't use any libraries as of right now, everythings is done by me.

 ### Usage:
 You can run the website using **npm**: